BautistaDiSanto/BautistaDiSanto/README.md

 I'm a front-end developer from 🇦🇷 and i love to learn new stuff 😉.

-My job: I'm currently working on a software factory as an front-end developer :D
+My job: I'm currently working on a software factory as a Full-stack developer :D

 🔭 personal projects: I’m currently working on an full-stack e-commerce, a coinmarketcap copy and learning a little bit more about back-end development.